julienmjaquet/Legpro/main codebook.md

 | SLDA | 0.66 | 0.61 | 0.62 | 0.71 |
 | FORESTS | 0.60 | 0.55 | 0.56 | 0.69 |

-In order to code the remaining unknown sample, we used these 5 algorithms.
-We retained the code predicted by the algorithms when several algorithms agree on the coding: a first part was coded when 5 algorithms agree, then four 4, and finally 3. *Figure 6* presents measures of classification quality when several algoritms agree.
+Next, we used these 5 algorithms to code the issue topic of the remaining set of bills.
+We retained the issue topic predicted by the algorithms when several algorithms agree on the coding: a first subset was coded when 5 algorithms agree, then four 4, and finally 3. *Figure 6* presents measures of classification quality when several algoritms agree.

 **Figure 6**